ekliao/EricLiaoDigitalGarden/src/site/notes/Obsidian and PDF.md

 # Pros
 - [Deep linking into PDF by page number](https://youtube.com/clip/UgkxpiKDXHRy0qFUwXxeb426abPCcmPY-jo9)
 # Cons
-- The [[Obsidian plugin - Annotator (PDF)\|Obsidian plugin - Annotator (PDF)]] is limited to two ways: highlighter on text and textual annotation.
+- The [[Obsidian plugin - Annotator｜PDF註記插件\|Obsidian plugin - Annotator｜PDF註記插件]] is limited to two ways: highlighter on text and textual annotation.
 Selecting text is nightmarish on the iPad.

 ---
 [[Note-taking\|Note-taking]]